 Edit Notification Content

 To construct your push notification, you can provide the message title, subtitle and body text.
-At the very minimum, the notifications must contain either title or body text.
+At the very minimum, the notification must contain either title or body text.

 The notification editor supports plain text and Smarty template language for dynamic personalization.
 Learn more about using Smarty in message content.